Jan-Fuellhase/Enchro2/README.md

 # Enchro2
-Enchro2 is a JavaFX application that provides encryption and decryption using AES algorithm.
+Enchro2 is a JavaFX application that provides encryption and decryption using the AES-256 and AES-128 algorithm.
 It provides a user-friendly interface to encrypt and decrypt messages.

 # Download
-To download the latest version of Enchro2 (AES-256 version), click here: https://github.com/Jan-Fuellhase/Enchro2/raw/main/Enchro2.zip
+To download the latest version of Enchro2, click here: https://github.com/Jan-Fuellhase/Enchro2/raw/main/Enchro2.zip
-To download the installer (AES-256 version), click here: https://github.com/Jan-Fuellhase/Enchro2/raw/main/Enchro2.exe
+To download the installer, click here: https://github.com/Jan-Fuellhase/Enchro2/raw/main/Enchro2.exe

 # Features
 Generate AES encrypted messages with custom key